 REQUIRED: What is the scope of your research?
 What questions are you trying to answer?

-Daniel Y. Bargieri: Our research aims to identify and characterize transmission-blocking genes and compounds in Plasmodium sexual stages, using a high-throughput system to support novel strategies for interrupting malaria transmission.
+Daniel Y. Bargieri: Our research aims to identify and characterize transmission-blocking compounds and essential genes in Plasmodium sexual stages, using a high-throughput system to support novel strategies for interrupting malaria transmission.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B-roll: 5.4.1.